taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Event Streams in Action: Real-time event systems with Kafka and Kinesis (2019) by Alexander Dean, Valentin Crettaz
 - Streaming Data: Understanding the real-time pipeline (2017) by Andrew Psaltis
 - Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing (2018) by Tyler Akidau, Slava Chernyak, Reuven Lax

+Apache Kafka Stream

+- Kafka Streams in Action: : Event-driven applications and microservices (2nd, 2024) by Bill Bejeck [4.05, 122]
+- Mastering Kafka Streams and ksqlDB: Building Real-Time Data Systems by Example (2021) by Mitch Seymour [4.16, 38]

 ### Apache ActiveMQ